 For CAGR, the charts show the probability of returns less or equal to the value on the vertical axis.
 The example shows that for Pick Me Up and a simulation period of 13 years, the probability of annual returns less than 6.2% per year is only about 10%.
 Or, with 90% confidence, we can expect profits to exceed 6.2% per year.
 In comparison, an investment in an S&P 500 ETF may yield negative returns over the same period with a probability of 10%.
 Strategies with higher average growth rates sit higher in these charts.
 Equally important, less sloped charts indicate more predictable returns.

-Portfolio Turnover is an important measure: for once, it is closely linked to the taxation of capital gains.
-Further, frequent turnover implies trading costs, both in the form of fees or commissions, and in terms of inefficiencies through slippage or bid/ ask spreads.
+Portfolio Turnover is an important measure: it is closely linked to the taxation of capital gains.
+Further, frequent turnover implies trading costs, both in the form of fees or commissions and in terms of inefficiencies through slippage or bid/ ask spreads.

 Our Exposure Chart shows how the strategy allocates capital to its assets.
 From the above chart for the Pick Me Up portfolio, we can see the following: